Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-We prove the lower bound by a reduction from \CountBFR where $B=\{\max\Ex+1\}$.
-When treating the given \CountBFR instance $G$ as a \CountAntiFactorR{\Ex} instance $H$, all solution of $G$ are also a solution for $H$ because of our choice of $B$.
-But the converse is not true.
-As $\Ex$ is finite (and thus the set of allowed degree is cofinite), the degree of the solutions for $H$ can be different from $\max\Ex+1$ (possibly larger or even smaller).
-We construct a gadget such that the number of selected incident edges is equal to $\max\Ex+1$ and the solution is also valid for the \BFR instance.
+\subparagraph*{The Chain of Reductions.} We prove the lower bound in \cref{lem:count:lbSimpleMinAFR} by a reduction from \CountBFR where $B=\{\max\Ex+1\}$.
+Observe that a direct reduction to \CountAntiFactor{\Ex} is non-trivial although $B \subseteq \Exbar$: Let $H$ be a given \CountBFR instance.
+When treating $H$ as a \CountAntiFactorR{\Ex} instance $G$, each solution of $H$ is also a solution for $G$ because of our choice of $B$.
+However, the converse is not true.
+Indeed, as $\Ex$ is finite (and thus the set of allowed degree is cofinite), the degree of the solutions for $G$ can be larger than $\max\Ex+1$.
+We avoid this issue by only counting solutions which have minimum size.
+Then, no vertex can have degree larger than $\max\Ex+1$ in the solution. \begin{lemma} Let $\Ex = [0,\ex-1]$ be a fixed set for some $\ex \ge 1$.
+For every constant $\epsilon>0$, there is no algorithm that can, even if we are given a path decomposition of width $\pw$, solve \CountMinAntiFactor{\Ex} in time $\Ostar{(\ex+1-\epsilon)^{\pw}}$, unless \#SETH fails. \end{lemma} \begin{proof} Assume the claimed algorithm for \CountMinAntiFactor{\Ex} exists.
+We use this algorithm to give a faster algorithm for \CountBFactor where $B \deff \{\max\Ex+1\} = \{\ex\}$ to contradict \#SETH by \cref{thm:factor-tw-results}.

-For this we add a weighted relation directly after the simple nodes.
-We choose the weights such that the entire gadget behaves as the original node with set $B$.
-For this we exploit the fact that the set $\Ex$ does not allow certain combinations of selected incident edges.
+Let $H$ be an instance of \CountBFactor.
+Use \cref{thm:factor-tw-results} to check if $H$ has a solution, i.e., an $\ex$-factor.
+If $H$ has no such solution, then return $0$ as solution.
+Otherwise, we replace all vertices in $H$ with set $B$ (of allowed degrees) by vertices with the set $\Ex$ (of forbidden degrees) to obtain an instance $G$ of \CountMinAntiFactor{\Ex}.
+Then, we apply the algorithm for \CountMinAntiFactor{\Ex} and return the number of solutions.

+We first analyze the runtime of the algorithm for \CountBFactor.
+By \cref{thm:factor-tw-results}, it can be checked in time $\Ostar{(\max B +1)^{\pw}}=\Ostar{(\ex+1)^\pw}$ if $H$ has a solution.
+Given $H$, the construction of instance $G$ takes time polynomially in the size of $H$.
+Hence, the claimed algorithm for \CountMinAntiFactor{\Ex} directly contradicts \cref{thm:factor-tw-results} assuming the above algorithm is correct.

+It remains to argue that the above procedure correctly solves \CountBFactor.
+By definition, we have $B \subseteq \SetN\setminus\Ex$ and thus, every solution for $H$ is also a solution for $G$.
+Hence, we get

+To show the converse of this inequality, we can assume that $H$ has a solution $S_0$ (the algorithm checked this initially).
+Consider a minimum solution $S$ of $G$ that is not an $\ex$-factor (the other case is trivial).
+Since $\Ex=[0,\ex-1]$, there must be some vertex $v\in V(G)$ such that $\deg_S(v) > \ex$.
+We get

+Recall, we assumed that $H$ has a solution $S_0$ and moreover, $S_0$ is an $\ex$-factor.
+Using that all vertices are incident to exactly $\ex$ selected edges in $S_0$, we have

+Hence, $S$ is of larger size than $S_0$ which contradicts the assumption that $S$ is a minimum solution for $G$.